1mlucky/iclass-backend-test/README.md

 ## How to submit

-Please fork this repo, switch it into private repo, work on it, and then add our staff as collaborators to check the result.
+Please fork this repo, switch it into private repo, work on it, and then add @iclassadmin as repo collaborator to check your result.